CHSLD Herron

-CHSLD Herron, also known as Résidence Herron, is a long-term care facility (centre d'hébergement de soins de longue durée) located in Dorval, Quebec, Canada; a suburb of Montreal; near Lake Saint Louis.
+CHSLD Herron, also known as Résidence Herron, was a long-term care facility (centre d'hébergement de soins de longue durée) located in Dorval, Quebec, Canada; a suburb of Montreal; near Lake Saint Louis.
 The property was acquired by Katasa Groupe in 2015.

 The facility gained attention in April 2020 during the coronavirus pandemic, as it was reported that most staff had abandoned the facility, leading to a police investigation and government takeover of the facility that exposed deaths and neglect of residents.